grwadl/movie-app/README.md

-This is clome of the https://www.themoviedb.org/.
+This is clone of the https://www.themoviedb.org/.
 Project isn't finished yet.

 **Stack of the technologies:**